HandyS11/RustPlusApi/README.md

 Since `RustPlus` inherit from `RustPlusLegacy`, you can use both classes to interact with the Rust+ API.
 The `RustPlus` class is recommended for new projects, as it provides a more user-friendly interface and better error handling.

 - `RustPlusListener` is a class to listen to the FCM socket and handle notifications.
+- `RustPlusFcmListener` is a new implementation that own more events.

 ## 📍 NuGet